-Chelsea Clinton Defends Barron Trump Against Online Trolls, Still Criticizes Presdient
+Chelsea Clinton Defends Barron Trump Against Online Trolls, Still Criticizes President

 — The Goldwater (@TheGoldWaterUS) September 27, 2016

 Clinton would later admit that growing up in public life had steeled her against insults and criticisms, adding that “having a thick skin was a survival skill.”
-According to The Atlantic, Bill and Hilary had been grooming their only child right from the beginning.
+According to The Atlantic, Bill and Hillary had been grooming their only child right from the beginning.
 There is the story that at age 6, Chelsea was part of mock debates that her parents held at the kitchen table as her father prepared for his 1986 gubernatorial race.

 The aim was to ensure that little Chelsea Clinton got used to people saying bad things about the people she cared about.
-Her mother, Hillary Clinton revealed in It Takes a Village, that her daughter eventually “gained a mastery over her emotions.”
+Her mother, Hillary Clinton, revealed in It Takes a Village that her daughter eventually “gained a mastery over her emotions.”
 Chelsea was 18-years-old when her father admitted to wrongful behavior with Monica Lewinsky.
 A picture of her and her parents walking the family dog remains by far the most memorable picture taken of her.

 @itsJulieBowen please use your real last name.
 Real Bowens don't bully children.